Tired of running your social media ads campaigns with a poor return on investment (ROI)? You need to optimize your social media advertising campaigns.

 7. Advertising during the optimal time – matching the timing of when your audience is most active online

 Lastly, for your ad campaigns to be effective, it’s not just enough that you target the right people – you need to target the right people at the right time.

 There is no magic bullet for this one, but as long as you understand who your audience is and their behaviors, there’s no reason you can’t target them at the right time.

 To do this, you need to check your analytics to first discover the demographics of your core audience, before running A/B tests to find out what time of the day and on what day of the week people engage with your content the most.

 This can be costly, but once you’ve got all the data you need, you’ll be in a stronger position to consistently run ads at the right time.

 All in all, winning on social media takes time, effort, knowing what platforms you should be targeting – and, ultimately, understanding your audience.

 Apply these steps to optimize your social media advertising campaigns correctly and increase conversion and ROI.

 About the author

 Michelle is the Marketing Associate at Design Wizard.
-She spent four years studying Media Studies in Dublin Institute of Technology before completing her Master’s Degree in Marketing and Management in University College Cork.
+She spent four years studying Media Studies at Dublin Institute of Technology before completing her Master’s Degree in Marketing and Management in University College Cork.
 She’s delighted to work with such an exciting design software company and is eager to help Design Wizard continue to grow.
 Michelle is a dog lover.
-She enjoys going on hikes with her four-legged friend, travelling and going to the cinema (mainly for the treats).
+She enjoys going on hikes with her four-legged friend, traveling and going to the cinema (mainly for the treats).